wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datadepot.md

 * **Box.com**: Access to your Box files for copying to DesignSafe.
 * **Dropbox.com**: Access to your Dropbox for copying to DesignSafe.
 * **Google Drive**: Access to your Google Drive files for copying to DesignSafe.
-* **Published**: Curated data/projects with DOI’s.
+* **Published**: Curated data/projects with DOI's.
 * **Community Data**: Non-curated user-contributed data.

 ### [Browsing, Upload, and Download](#browsing) { #browsing }

 ![Figure 1.
 Data Depot](./imgs/datadepotfigure.jpg)

 Figure 1.
-Data Depot “My Data” screenshot
+Data Depot "My Data" screenshot

 The Data Depot provides a user interface with a familiar desktop metaphor for manipulating files.
 The UI for a typical Data Depot window is shown in Figure 1 above.
 On the left is your directory tree (My Data, etc), and on the right are the files and folders within the currently selected directory.
 Folders can be navigated simply by clicking on the name of the folders.
 Clicking on the name of a file will pop up a preview of the file.